 Increasingly, it takes a seasoned national security perspective to understand whether a particular transaction or the nature of the non-US buyer in a cross-border deal implicates a hard to spot national security concern that could trigger review from the Committee on Foreign Investment in the United States (“CFIUS”).

-Brown Rudnick’s CFIUS practice is comprised of experienced national security professionals with diverse backgrounds in cross-border M&A, government investigations, US intelligence and foreign affairs, and deep experience navigating CFIUS reviews.
+Brown Rudnick’s CFIUS practice is comprised of experienced national security professionals with diverse backgrounds in cross-border M&A, government investigations, and deep experience navigating CFIUS reviews.
 Our team has represented buyers and sellers in numerous national security-related M&A transactions before the Committee for more than a decade.

 We have advised clients from Russia, China, and the Middle East on sensitive national security transactions in the defense, energy and high-tech sectors.
 One of our attorneys also provided input to the last reform of the CFIUS process and authored a guide for Chinese companies on navigating the CFIUS process.
 Our attorneys frequently speak on the topic of national security transactions and CFIUS and have been quoted in the Wall Street Journal, CNBC and other business publications.